The places we like to go

 Abatanado: American-style coffee served in a large cup

-Without beginning: weaker coffee, without the coffee principle
+Sem princípio: weaker coffee, without the first bit of the coffee

 suggestion

-Venture out and go to the city of Invicta as it is also known, a vibrant city, full of attractions and which has already won several tourism awards.
+Venture out and go to the city of Invicta as it is also known.
+This vibrant city is full of attractions and has already won several tourism awards.
 Don't forget the Caves in Gaia.

-The best way to get to Porto is by train (book on the Porto website).
-CP) or by bus (book on the Expresso Network or the Flixbus)
+The best way to get to Porto is by train (book on CP) or go by bus (book on Rede Expresso or Flixbus)

 little advice